Chevrolet Bolt Insurance Rates

 Rates are averaged for all Chevrolet Bolt models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Chevrolet Bolt Insurance
+How to Shop for the Best Chevrolet Bolt Insurance

-- Increasing comprehensive and collision deductibles can save approximately $400 each year
+- Increasing policy deductibles could save as much as $400 each year

 Rate Tables and Charts